 Privacy Notice

-Celebration Day Projects Ltd d/b/a Celebration Day ('we', 'us' or 'our';) is a data controller.
+Celebration Day Projects Ltd d/b/a Celebration Day (“we”, “us” or “our”;) is a data controller.
 This means that we are responsible for deciding how we hold and use your personal data.
-We are required under
+We are required under applicable data protection legislation to notify you of the information contained in this privacy notice.

-personal data in connection with your use of our website ( https://celebrationday.com/ ) ('Website') and your interactions with us in other related ways, including any sales, marketing, or events.
+This privacy notice provides information on how we collect, use, share and otherwise process your personal data in connection with your use of our website ( https://celebrationday.com/ ) ('Website') and your interactions with us in other related ways, including any sales, marketing, or events.

 Data we collect about you